rabbitmq/ra/README.md

  * Leader election
  * Log replication
- * Cluster membership changes: one node (member) at a time
+ * Cluster membership changes: one server (member) at a time
  * Log compaction (with limitations and RabbitMQ-specific extensions)
  * Snapshot installation